-You are you.
-Comparing yourself with others – your family, friends, celebrities anyone – keeps you small.
+You are you!
+Comparing yourself with others – your family, friends, celebrities, anyone – keeps you small.
 It’s easy to fall into the trap of comparing yourself and your life with others.
 Scrolling social media can leave you feeling worthless when you play the comparison game.

 Every person has their own journey in life.
 Each is unique.
 Every journey and every life story is special, individual and valuable.
 When you forget this and begin to compare yourself to others you immediately sabotage your self care.
-You don’t need to compare yourself to anyone, own your individuality and unique qualities.
+You don’t need to compare yourself to anyone.
+Own your individuality and unique qualities.

 4. Own Your Space

 Very simply, you are worthy.
 You deserve to be here and you deserve your share of the amazing abundance of this universe.
 You deserve to take up and own your space in this world and to enjoy the gifts it offers.
-It is not your role to belittle yourself, to hold yourself back and to deny yourself.
+It is not your role to belittle yourself, to hold yourself back or to deny yourself.

-Remind yourself you don’t need any permission to claim what your heart desires.
+Remind yourself you don’t need permission to claim what your heart desires.
 Because this is your right.
 Claiming it shows yourself love and respect and encourages others to also show you love and respect.

 5. Perfect Ain’t Possible

 Sometimes we forget that perfection is an unattainable goal.
 We push and push ourselves, never taking credit for our personal qualities and achievements.
 We are constantly in judgement of ourselves.
-And we open the door for the inner critic to take control once again and criticise what we do and who we are.
+And we open the door for the inner critic to take control once again and criticise what we do, and who we are.

 “When perfectionism is driving us, shame is riding shotgun

-and fear is that annoying backseat driver.”
+and fear is that annoying backseat driver.” ~ Brene Brown

 All information and opinions presented here are for information purposes only and are not intended as a substitute for professional advice offered during a consultation with your health care provider.
 Do not use this article to diagnose a health condition.
 Speak to your doctor if you think your condition may be serious or before discontinuing any prescribed medication.
 Please consult with your health care provider before following any of the treatment suggested on this site, particularly if you have an ongoing health issue.